Your first transaction

 Check Your Balance¶

-Before moving on to the next step, make sure your account has been funded by the faucet.
+Before moving on to the next step, make sure your account has been funded.

 Build First Transaction¶